 A scenic series of outdoor staircases connecting different levels of the Gemmayze neighborhood.
 These stairs sometimes feature temporary art installations or outdoor markets, for unique photo opportunities.

-Capture the striking contrast between modern skyscrapers and old Ottoman/French Mandate the style of buildings in Downtown.
+Capture the striking contrast between modern skyscrapers and old Ottoman/French Mandate the style of buildings in The central business district.
 The quintessential sunset over the Mediterranean from the Corniche or Pigeon Rocks.
 The lively the atmosphere of local markets and street food scenes.

-Discover areas favored by locals, presenting another side of Beirut beyond typical tourist spots.
+Discover areas favored by locals, offering a different side of Beirut beyond typical tourist spots.

 Find distinct photo opportunities, from historical buildings to street art and stunning sunsets.